python-sdbus/python-sdbus/docs/proxies.rst

         * The name that acquired or lost
         * Old owner (by unique bus name) or empty string if no one owned it
-        * New owner (by unique bus name) or emptry string if no one owns it now
+        * New owner (by unique bus name) or empty string if no one owns it now

 Freedesktop Notifications